 Despite the advancements in dental care along the lines of better treatment methods and increased awareness on how people can take care of their teeth, millions are still suffering from tooth loss.
 It is mostly caused by gingivitis, tooth decay, or in some cases, injury.
 The only treatment options that were available for people with missing teeth were dentures and bridges.
 But nowadays, one can get dental implants.

 What are dental implants?

-When one loses their teeth or when they are removed, the whole visible part plus the root are gone.
+When one loses their teeth or when they are removed, the whole visible part plus the root is gone.
 A dental implant is inserted into your jaw bone so it can fuse naturally with it and provide a foundation for the placement of a crown.
-The implant is usually cylindrical in shape and has a tapered post made of titanium.
-The implant will need an abutment which is basically a connector that is put on top of the implant.
+The implant is usually cylindrical and has a tapered post made of titanium.
+The implant will need an abutment, which is a connector that is put on top of the implant.
 The abutment can sometimes come built onto the implant that connects the implant with the crown.

 Are there any risks?

 Teeth replaced through this method function and feel just like natural teeth, which means they require the same level of care and attention as natural teeth.
 They should be brushed, flossed, and regularly checked by the dentist so that they last for the longest time possible and function to their full capacity.
 Dental implants that have been well-taken care of can last a lifetime.
 The implants have a high success rate of up to 98%.
 Most risks arise during the surgical procedure, which can range from nerve damage, injury to surrounding structures, and sinus problems.
 These, however, are rare problems, and most sessions are successful without any incidents.